rei/rei-cedar-docs/docs/patterns/notifications/README.md

 - The error or warning is time sensitive, instead use [alert](../alerts)

 #### The Basics
+**aria-invalid**
+indicate that the value entered into an input field does not conform to the format expected by the application.This may include formats such as email addresses or telephone numbers. aria-invalid can also be used to indicate that a required field has not been filled in.
+The attribute should be programmatically set as a result of a validation process.

 **aria-errormessage**

 Placed on input and mapped via id to error message. used to: